George Selwyn (politician): Personal life

-Selwyn was homosexual and was attracted to various taboos, including necrophilia and sadism.
-He was likely a pedophile.
-"In him also a morbid attraction for sights of suffering went hand in hand with a pronounced affection for children:
+Selwyn never married and was known for a fascination with death, corpses, and executions.
+According to the Whartons:

 'With a thorough enjoyment of the pleasures of society, an imperturbable good humour, a kind heart, and a passionate fondness for children, he united a morbid interest in the details of human suffering, and, more especially, a taste for witnessing criminal executions.
 Not only was he a constant frequenter of such scenes of horror, but all the details of the crime, the private history of the criminal, his demeanour at his trial, in the dungeon, and on the scaffold, and the state of his feelings in the hour of death and degradation, were to Selwyn matters of the deepest and most extraordinary interest.
 Even the most frightful particulars relating to suicide and murder; the investigation of the disfigured corpse, the sight of an acquaintance lying in his shroud, seem to have afforded him a painful and unaccountable pleasure.'"

 He was known for his fascination with the macabre, and was a keen observer of public executions.
 When attempting to visit the dying Henry Fox, the latter quipped "If Mr Selwyn calls again, show him up; if I am alive I shall be glad to see him and if I am dead I am sure he will be delighted to see me".
 He was a member of the Hellfire Club and was a friend of Horace Walpole and Etheldreda Townshend.